JcerelusDev/ClassicUi/README.md

 # ClassicUi
-is a css library that can help us build any web based project very fast with some very easy to remember class names.
+is a css library that can help us to design any web based project very fast with some very easy to remember class names.

 The Cdn link :